Please enable JavaScript to view the comments powered by Disqus.

 Cost of Living

-Here is an estimate of the cost of living in Montreal, according to Numbeo:
+In this section our Montreal City Guide, we give you an estimate of the cost of living in Montreal, according to Numbeo:

 Neighborhoods in Montreal

 Neighborhoods in Montreal are no different from the city in this regard.
 They are rich in character.
 You'll find tons of three-story townhouses subdivided into smaller apartments.
 The eighties saw certain working-class areas like the Plateau Mont-Royal transform into trendy areas.
-You'll find the 400,000-square-metre (40-hectare) Lafontaine Park at the center of "the Plateau," which is a tree-filled area with two ponds, an outdoor theatre, and paths for bike rides.
+You'll find the 400,000-square-metre (40-hectare) Lafontaine Park at the center of "the Plateau," a tree-filled area with two ponds, an outdoor theatre, and paths for bike rides.

 Transportation

-Things to do in Montreal
+Things to Do in Montreal

 Not only is Montreal packed with history - but it's also one of the most happening places in the Great White North.
-You'll find traces of its rich history woven into every element of the city, which in itself, can keep you in awe.
-Then there are the museums, tours, architecture, music and nightlife, jazz and food scene.
+You'll find traces of its rich history woven into every element of the city, which can keep you in awe.
+Then there are the museums, tours, architecture, music and nightlife, jazz, and food scene.
+Be sure to check out the following attractions.

 Mount Royal

 Mount Royal Park is considered to be Montreal's unofficial playground.
 The park was designed by Frederick Law Olmsted (of Central Park fame) and opened in 1876.
-With more than 692 acres to frolic in, it is a favourite for Montrealers and tourists alike.
+With more than 692 acres to frolic in, it is a favorite for Montrealers and tourists alike.

 Montreal Museum of Fine Arts(MMFA)